nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 - Guarded by a synchronized block (or any type of lock) OR
 - declared volatile

+# Why we need locks?
+- Multiple threads accessing shared resources
+- At least one thread is modifying the shared resources
+- Non-Atomic operation (eg. count++) - A single Java operation turns into one or more hardware operation
+  - fetch current value of count
+  - perform count+1
+  - reassign back to count

 # Locks
 When we have multiple shared resources, should we use one lock for all the shared resources or individual lock for each resource